aminembarki/hijridates/README.md

         composer require aminembarki/hijri-dates

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for hijri-dates.

-## hijri-dates Overview

--Insert text here-

-## Configuring hijri-dates

--Insert text here-

-## Using hijri-dates

--Insert text here-

-## hijri-dates Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Amine Mbarki](https://github.com/aminembarki)